brandonquinones-snhu/brandonquinones.github.io/index.md

 ## Conclusion

-I really enjoyed my time here at SNHU.
-I benefited much from the online campus and was able to remain working while doing school full-time.
-This challenge was an important stepping stone for me and I hope that what's next for me is good in the field of Computer Science.
-Pleae feel free to follow me on
+My time at SNHU has been a truly rewarding experience.
+The flexibility of the online campus allowed me to balance full-time work while completing my degree, and I’m proud of the dedication and perseverance it took to achieve this milestone.
+This journey has been a significant stepping stone in my career, and I’m excited to see what’s next for me in the field of Computer Science.

-<a href="https://www.linkedin.com/in/brandonquinones/" title="LinkedIn" class="btn btn-linkedin btn-lg"><i class="fa fa-linkedin fa-fw"></i> LinkedIn</a>!
+Thank you for taking the time to view my ePortfolio—and please feel free to connect with me on <a href="https://www.linkedin.com/in/brandonquinones/" title="LinkedIn" class="btn btn-linkedin btn-lg"><i class="fa fa-linkedin fa-fw"></i> LinkedIn</a>!